swift-server/sswg/proposals/0022-discordbm.md

     }
 }
 ```
-The `DiscordHTTPResponse` is a type containing an HTTP response:
+The `DiscordHTTPResponse` type contains an HTTP response:

 ```swift
 /// Represents a raw Discord HTTP response.